 Acne only strikes during puberty

+Q: "Does acne go away after puberty"?
+A: Not always.
 During one of the most vulnerable times of our lives, acne seems to run rampant.
 As we have discussed, hormonal changes are related to breakouts - and especially during puberty, hormone levels spike.
-However, for many people acne does not stop occurring after puberty, and continues all the way through adulthood.
+However, for many people acne does not stop occurring after teenage years, and continues all the way through adulthood.

 One of the biggest influencing factors for those who suffer from extensive bouts of acne for their entire lives is genetics.
 Some people are genetically predisposed to produce more sebum, causing more frequent breakouts.
 Studies have also found that having a first-degree relative with acne increases your risk of developing lifelong breakouts by 4 times.